jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/introduction.md

 the **MMTR (Mean Time to Repair)** this represents the average time needed to fix a vulnerability.
-In our ASM is known as
+In our ARM is known as
 **estimated remediation time**.
 This indicator shows the number of hours that, through our